betagouv/inca-proxy/README.md

 ## How it works

+### Requirements

+The next steps suppose that you already enabled server SSH authentication via your local SSH key (`ssh-copy-id <USERNAME>@<SERVER_IP>`) and that the same key is used for all your Git repositories.

 ### Remote server

 `~/repositories` is where bare Git repositories "listening" to Git pushes (via a `post-receive` hook) live.
 `~/deployments` is where Git repositories data is deployed.

 Each repository, representing each dockerized web-service, has a corresponding directory in both above directories.

-All the dockerized web-services will use the same Docker network, and the domain binding is handled by Traefik Proxy which is provided via the current repository.
+All the dockerized web-services will use the same Docker network (called `proxy` in our case), and the domain binding is handled by a Docker-serviced Traefik Proxy which is provided via the current repository.

 ## Server Deployment